cybozu-go/accurate/docs/subnamespaces.md

   name: <name>
 ```

-### Creating a sub-namespace with addition labels/annotations
+### Creating a sub-namespace with additional labels/annotations

 Using `kubectl accurate`: